ansys/pyfluent/README.rst

   git clone https://github.com/pyansys/pyfluent.git
   cd pyfluent
-  pip install grpc\ansys-api-fluent-v0-0.0.1.tar.gz
   pip install -e .

-We need to install the grpc package as it is not yet in PyPI.

 Usage
 -----
 1) Fluent should be installed from the latest daily build.
-PyFluent determines the Fluent launch path from AWP_ROOT222 environment variable.
-That environment variable can be modified to use a custom Fluent build.
+Set AWP_ROOT environment variable to vXXX directory to use a custom Fluent build.
 2) Within a Python 3 console, execute:

 .. code:: python